sozysozbot/hexecontastich/structure.md

 `ḿuu`, `muu`, `mm`, and `múu` account for roughly 80% of all the remaining feet.
 The first three feet of a couplet has a strong tendency to stick to these four (though `mḿ` and `ḿm` are sometimes employed to avoid monotonicity), while the fifth and the sixth feet can make use of a wider variety of quadrimoraic feet, including `ḿuú`, `úuuú`, `úuuu` and `úum`.

 When the fourth feet is `ḿu`, the fifth feet is allowed to be `úmuu` or `úmm`.
-This extrametric syllable replaces the pause; hence
+This extrametric syllable replaces the pause; hence the initial consonant of the following syllable is lenited.